syncfusion-content/wpf-docs/wpf/Diagram/UndoRedo.md

 ## Start group action

-`BeginComposite()` method of `HistoryManager` class allows to log multiple actions at a time in the histroy manager stack.
-It is ease a undo or revert the chnags made in the diagram in a single undo/redo process instead of revert evert action one by one.
+`BeginComposite()` method of `HistoryManager` class allows to log multiple actions at a time in the history manager stack.
+It is ease a undo or revert the changes made in the diagram in a single undo/redo process instead of revert every actions one by one.

 {% tabs %}
 {% highlight C# %}